WickedFlame/Polaroider/docs/index.md

 ## Multiple Snapshots per test

-## Add metadata to the Snapshot
+### Get explicite Snapshot
-The Snapshot can contain metadata.
+Snapshots can contain metadata.
+The snapshot is compared with the saved snapshot that contains the same metadata.
-The snapshot is compared with the snapshot in the file that containes the same metadata.
-It is not needed to provide all metadata contained on the saved snapshot, only the data needed for the compare.
+It is not needed to provide all metadata contained on the saved snapshot, only the data needed to identify the saved snapshot.
 ```csharp
 public class MyClass
 {